Crazy about Cicadas

 Occoquan Mayor Earnie Porta compiled Occoquan, an Images of America book filled with pictures and history of the town.
 Some of the most stunning images are those from the 1916 fire and the 1972 hurricane when floodwaters breached the dam.
 The town recovered from both tragedies and is thriving today.
 [Porta, Earnie.
 2010.
 Occoquan (Images of America).
 Arcadia Publishing.]

-If you liked the jewelry and fashions described in the book, the character Amanda and her creations were modeled Upcycled Designer Gemz.
+If you liked Amanda’s jewelry and fashions described in The Cicada Spring, the character and her creations were modeled on Upcycled Designer Gemz.

 Local Travel

 Let the Potomac Shores series inspire you to travel.
-Here are some of the places mentioned in The Cicada Spring or on Mason Neck.
+Here are some of the places mentioned in the books.

 Attractions